CoolGuy-24/cryptonite_taskphase_Vedant/Hello Hackers/Intro to commands.md

 Success!
 Here is your flag:
 pwn.college{MEN7VZUpSFOVOY9FahCDQkfMQaV.ddjNyUDL2AjN0czW}
 ```
-The resources that I used were the Whatsapp video forwarded by my mentor.
+Resource used was the pwn wesbite.